Karet Bivak Cemetery

 Karet Bivak is a cemetery in Jakarta, Indonesia.
-It is the second largest in the city.
+It is the second largest public graveyard in the city.

 Description

 Karet Bivak is located in Central Jakarta, Jakarta.
 It covers an area of 16.2 ha, making it the second-largest cemetery in Jakarta.
 In 2007 it contained approximately 48,000 graves.
 The graves of poor people are located in a special block at the back of the graveyard.

 As of 2007, the cemetery is at full capacity.
 To deal with the lack of graveyard space, common throughout Jakarta, families have begun using a single plot for several family members, stacking them on top of each other.
 Another method proposed is reassigning the 18,000 graves that have been abandoned or have had their lease run out.

 Maintenance is done by self-employed gravekeepers, who receive funds from the families of those interred.
 The gravekeepers generally do not attend to the graves of families who do not pay them.

 Although the cemetery is often devoid of visitors, during Ramadhan, the cemetery is often filled with pilgrims and families visiting the dead.